There are plenty of ways to get furniture and other essentials for free. We check out some of your options.

 It’s worth signing up to local groups such as those aimed at local mums (even if you’re not a mum) and seeing what’s on offer.

-You can sign up to receive every offer via email, and it may be worth setting up a separate account for this purpose.
-This way, all messages go to one place, and you can easily search for anything you’re looking for, and keep track of what’s on offer.
+You can sign up to receive offers from Freecycle via email.
+It may be worth setting up a separate account for this purpose so all messages go to one place, and you can easily keep track of what’s on offer

-As sharing communities, you’ll ideally want to build your profile and trust among users by also offering goods for sale – this isn’t essential, but some groups will insist you do this as part of the process.
-The items don’t need to be anything special – a pile of old magazines will do, and somebody is likely to want them.
+You’ll ideally want to build your profile and trust among sharing communities by also offering goods for sale or for free.
+This isn’t essential, but some groups will insist you do this as part of the process.
+The items don’t need to be anything special – a pile of old magazines will do, and somebody is likely to want them

-Search using the word ‘free’ on Facebook groups to find items you may be interested in picking up.
+Watch Facebook groups to find items you may be interested in picking up

 Be quick – items go fast on these sites.
 Be clear on when you can pick the item up, and a reason why you need it.